Mourning From The Ground Up: Aretha's Funeral Is Part Of A Joyful American Tradition

 Throughout modern history, public mourning – especially of celebrities — has offered ways to momentarily erase the boundaries that keep certain Americans "in their place" — and obscured from common view.
 It's become a form of protest and of mutual recognition and, yes, of entertainment, in the deepest realization of that word's potential.
 In special moments, entertainment does not merely distract or remain superficial; it moves people, in real ways, to better comprehend others' experiences.
 Consider the hearse that carried Franklin's body to the Wright.
 It had borne the founding mother of desegregation, Rosa Parks, on the same route.
 And also Franklin's father, C.L.
 Franklin.
 And Temptations singer David Ruffin.
 The activist, the preacher, and the soul man.
 Each played a key role in defining the civil rights era.
 As an entertainer who was also an activist and an artist, Franklin's legacy combines all three.

 Long before Franklin found her own vital place in this legacy, as one of the grieving voices at Martin Luther King, Jr.'s memorial service in Atlanta — and later singing his favorite hymn, "Precious Lord," at the funeral of his other favorite singer, Mahalia Jackson — public mourning often served as an insurgent force, through which marginalized Americans claimed a space within historical memory.
 In the early 20th century, Jewish immigrant New Yorkers formed massive processions for deceased rabbis and writers, including Shalom Aleichem, the author of Fiddler on the Roof.
 An estimated 150,000 mourners thronged the Harlem streets for the procession of Florence Mills, the groundbreaking theatrical performer who was also an early spokesperson for the NAACP.
 These outpourings of devotion were also insistent assertions of the right to gather – for immigrants and people of color to become indisputably visible and audible, making a hugely human mark on history.
-This was true again in 1995, when thousands of Mexican-American fans attended the Corpus Christi, Tx. memorial service for slain Tejano singer Selena, and in 1997, when thousands of rap fans took to the Brooklyn streets to say goodbye to Biggie Smalls.
+This was true again in 1995, when thousands of Mexican-American fans attended the Corpus Christi, Texas memorial service for slain Tejano singer Selena, and in 1997, when thousands of rap fans took to the Brooklyn streets to say goodbye to Biggie Smalls.
 In her coffin, Selena lay dressed in regal purple, a perfect spit curl adorning her forehead.
-Franklin, laying in state, was similarly stylish, in bright red, her ankles coyly crossed in high heels.
+Franklin, laying in repose, is similarly stylish, in bright red, her ankles coyly crossed in high heels.
 The limos in Smalls' funeral procession carried huge flower arrangements, one spelling out the word "BIG."

 These glamorous elements feel like Hollywood, but they're also reflective of customs commonly observed in Latinx and African-American neighborhoods.
 Right now, Franklin is in the midst of her homegoing, a ceremony first devised during the years of enslavement to reclaim souls whose bodies had been objectified and often debased by whites.
 As the scholar Suzanne E. Smith has explained, homegoings became a form of claiming life in death: "We are the ones [who] came when the lynching happened and we picked up the bodies off the ground.
 We have an elaborate funeral because that's our tradition and that's our way of honoring people."